frnmst/rserve-sandbox/README.md

   - Updates `Dockerfile`
   - Creates the docker image

+- `remove`
+  - Removes the current image.

 - `run`
   - Starts the Rserve container.
 This creates a Unix domain socket `/home/rserve/socket` that allows contacting the R server.

-- `shell`
+- `stop`
-  - Starts the container with a shell, so you can look around
+  - Stops and removes the current container.

 ## Customization